NoTwistedHere/Figma-to-Roblox/README.md

     have "Scroll" or "SCRL" in the name, not case sensitive List Layouts are supported

+### Images
+    All nodes support this tag,
+    include either "Image" or "IMG" in the name, not case sensitive

 ### UI List & UI Grids

 <br>